JuliaDynamics/Attractors.jl/docs/src/examples.md

 ## Basin fractions continuation in the magnetic pendulum

-Perhaps the simplest application of [`continuation`](@ref) is to produce a plot of how the fractions of attractors change as we continuously change the parameter we changed above to calculate tipping probabilities.
+Perhaps the simplest application of [`global_continuation`](@ref) is to produce a plot of how the fractions of attractors change as we continuously change the parameter we changed above to calculate tipping probabilities.

 ### Computing the fractions